 Action Steps By Whom When Results 1.
-Approach existing businesses and the Chamber of Commerce with ideas and make them aware of other initiatives underway to improve our tourism industry.
+Approach existing businesses and the chamber of commerce with ideas and make them aware of other initiatives underway to improve our tourism industry.
 C. Makowecki February 1 2.
-Have a map designed, painted, and assembled.
+Contact the local economic development officer to seek advice on how to attract these types of businesses if no existing businesses are interested.
 C. Makowecki March 1